-- the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; i. - ii. any applicable code of professional conduct in relation to the audit.
+- i. the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.

-Asparq Audit & Assurance Pty Ltd
+Asperg Aulit, Assurance Pty Ltd

-ACN 163 796 147
+Asparq Audit & Assurance Pty Ltd ACN 163 796 147